Rudy Lai

 3 updates

-Ryder and Terminal Industries launched a pilot using AI and computer vision to digitize yard operations, achieving 99% accuracy in truck and trailer identification, significantly improving operational efficiency.
+Successful pilot with Terminal Industries deploying AI computer vision enabled Ryder to digitize yard operations with 99% accuracy in truck and trailer identification, significantly boosting yard operational efficiency.

 2024 Q2